NoahC500/dump/ECAT Changes 29-05-2024.md

 - `HR MPs are also either ministers`; From: `ministers` To: `Secretaries or Ministers`

+- Add at end of paragraph per Faiqh's suggestion:
+> `The Official Opposition is a group of members who aim to challenge the Government.`
+>
+> `Their Secretaries and Ministers ’shadow’ the Government Ministers, and critique their policy.`

 ### Commons Leadership
 - `Senior Leadership consists of:`; Strip `Senior `